spaghettioh/brackeys-game-jam/jam-release-postmortem.md

 *   Moved on from feature development sooner rather than spending an hour or more trying to write code for relatively small designs.
 This would've included:
     *   Gravity well adjustments.
-The initial version of the script worked fine, but pulled the disc in from any distance, and changes I made to the script severely impacted and/or exaggerated the effect)
+The initial version of the script worked fine, but pulled the disc in from any distance, and changes I made to the script severely impacted and/or exaggerated the effect.
     *   Echo effect.
-This effect was initially built using a combination of lighting effects, which worked fine with the 3D primitives used during the protoype.
+This effect was initially built using a combination of lighting effects, which worked fine with the 3D primitives used during the prototype.
 When sprites were brought in to replace the placeholder 3D objects, the lighting effects stopped working as intended, and I fell down a rabbit hole that ultimately lead to the sprite-masking effect now in use.
 *   Spent less or no time on polish after fixing bugs during feature development.
 I would sometimes fix bugs with new features right away, then spend the tail end spit-shining the final, working result.
 This would've included:
     *   Tweaking and polishing the gravity well parameters
     *   Optimizing sprite sizes and import settings to match pixel ratios